The Ionian Mission: Plot summary

 As they sail, a poetry contest is set up, with Mowett and Rowan splitting the prize.
 The Surprise takes the blockade runner Bonhomme Richard, filled with spices, dyes, and heaps of silver.
 The silver is shared out at once, and Rowan takes the prize to Malta.
-Aubrey visits the three beys, Ismail, Mustapha and Sciahan, choosing the last as the best ally for Britain to take Corfu, if not more of the Seven Islands, from the French.
-Sciahan Bey holds Kutali (a fictitious place), the preferred base for naval operations.
+Kutali, a (fictional) port in the Seven Islands, is disputed by three beys of the Ottoman Empire, each of whom rules semi-autonomously and plots against the others to further his own ambitions and curry favour with the Sultan.
+In exchange for British cannon, all three have offered to help the Royal Navy capture the neighbouring city of Marga and possibly also Corfu, if not more of the islands, from the French.
+Jack's mission is to visit each of the three beys in turn, Ismail, Mustapha, and Sciahan, and offer British support to whichever one seems the most dependable ally.